FAQ Table of Contents

 There are multiple formats available for learning WCS: group classes, private lessons, workshops, instructional videos, and dance conventions.
 It is advisable to have a balanced diet of instruction between all these modalities.
 A workshop consists of several group classes strung together in one weekend afternoon, usually taught by a special guest instructor.
 They are great for gaining invaluable perspective, new ideas and challenges, community bonding, and meeting new people.
 Read the complete story here

 Change instructors.
 WCS can be taught in a way that is easy, ergonomic and instantly fun.
-If you aren’t “getting it” after few months or so of classes, don’t quit – try a new instructor.
+If you aren’t “getting it” after few months or so of classes, and you’ve tried a private lesson, don’t quit – try a new instructor.

 I've finished the Beginner series at my studio, how many more levels are there?

 Actually, it doesn’t work like a video game.
 After Intro/Beginners, each studio is different.
 But the good news is, the levels mean nothing.
 Read a full explanation here – you’ll be glad you did.

 Good question!
 While WCS competitions are more relaxed than other dance styles, there is still a cultural expectation to be aware of.
 Here’s a great article explaining What Not To Wear.